Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom css this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.

 == Change log ==
+= 3.0.8 =
+* Improvement: add option to configure your own cookie policy URL
+* Fix: creating legal document page when none is available after region switch
+* Improvement: W3C validator compatibility for documents
+* Fix: javascript pattern not matching correctly, causing both text/plain and text/javascript scripts.
+* Improvement: recommended action on Google Fonts
+* Fix: Pass font color to cc-category class
+* Fix: allow for content in iframes tags in regex pattern
+* Fix: A/B tracking still in progress notice when only one banner left
+* Fix: hide comment checkbox when WP personal data storage for comments is disabled
+* Fix: hide security measures question when privacy policy not selected

 = 3.0.7 =
 * Tweak: remove blocking of custom Google implementations, as it is not yet possible to reactivate them